 Out with the old and in with the new!
 To encourage cell regeneration and improve circulation, it’s important to get rid of dead skin cells from the surface.
 Underneath dull skin, you’ll find brighter, softer skin and a decrease in fine lines and wrinkles.
 Plus, exfoliated skin is the ideal foundation to increase the absorption of serums and moisturizers.

 - Cleansing brushes

 For most skin types, we recommend exfoliating 1 to 2 times a week.
 Beware of over-exfoliating!
 You may be tempted to scrub extra hard to reach deep into your pores, but that can do more harm than good.
 If you experience redness, dryness, or irritation after exfoliating, let your skin heal and return to its normal texture before exfoliating again.

 2. Approach Skincare as Self-Care

 Your daily skincare routine sets the tone for the pace at which your skin will age.
 When you’re shopping for products, look for these ingredients:

 - Retinoid: Encourages cell turnover, boosts collagen, and improves skin color.

-- Vitamin E: Discourages inflammation.
+- Vitamin E: Supports healthy inflammation responses.